Rohini-232/Java-Code-Snippets/README.md

 54. Implement a program to calculate Power of number using Recursion
 55. Implement a program for Bit Manipulation
 56. Implement a program for longest sum of continuous subarray using Kadane's Algorithm
+57. Implement a program to check Array is Sorted or not